Suzuki Every Passenger Mini Trucks

 The R06A engines in the Suzuki Every are a marked improvement over their predecessor K6A engines, boasting 10% less internal friction.
 These engines were the first in the mini truck class to feature variable valve timing (VVT) and were also the lightest in their class when first introduced.
 That said, with the DA16T platform now nearly a decade old, the R06A engine is starting to show its age compared to newer technology, such as the Hijet’s fuel-saving start-stop system.
 It remains to be seen how Suzuki will respond when the DA17V generation Every is eventually replaced.

-The R06A engine also adheres to high NVH (Noise, Vibration, Harshness) standards, which are quite impressive for an off-road vehicle.
+The R06A engine also adheres to high NVH (Noise, Vibration, Harshness) standards, which are quite impressive for an off-road UTV.
 While you might not consciously notice it, the smooth and quiet operation reduces fatigue when driving off-road all day, making it a more pleasant experience overall.

 In terms of maintenance, these engines are straightforward to work on.
 They run on regular gasoline, and common maintenance tasks like replacing air or oil filters are simple, with parts readily available.
-If you experience harsh winters, the use of antifreeze is essential, just as with any other vehicle.
+If you experience harsh winters, the use of antifreeze is essential, just as with any other UTV.
 Overall, these engines are designed for easy maintenance, allowing you to handle routine upkeep without difficulty.

 Although you might not get a clear view of the engine when accessing it under the seats, here it is—a compact and efficient design that reflects engineering precision on par with a Swiss watch.